junxit/us-congress-bills-117/bill.md

   - **(B)** by redesignating paragraph (2) as paragraph (4); and
   - **(C)** by inserting after paragraph (1) the following:
     > - **(2)** *Interagency agreement* Not later than 180 days after the date of enactment of this paragraph, the Secretary shall enter into an interagency agreement with the Secretary of Health and Human Services to—
-    >   - **(A)** determine criteria that satisfy the requirement under subsection (a) that an institution of higher education has adopted and has implemented an evidence-based program described in such subsection;
+    >   - **(A)** develop best practices that inform criteria which satisfy the requirement under subsection (a) that an institution of higher education has adopted and has implemented an evidence-based program described in such subsection;
     >   - **(B)** establish a process for disseminating the best practices for adopting and implementing such an evidence-based program; and
     >   - **(C)** establish a process that promotes coordination and collaboration between institutions of higher education and the respective State agencies that administer the Substance Abuse Prevention and Treatment Block Grants pursuant to subpart II of part B of title XIX of the Public Health Service Act (42 U.S.C.
 300x–21).
     > - **(3)** *Guidance* Not later than 1 year after the date of the enactment of this paragraph, the Secretary shall, in coordination with the Secretary of Health and Human Services, issue guidance with respect to the criteria described in paragraph (2)(A).